krabberod/ROD/README.md

 ---
 ## Updates 24.04.2023
 -  Updated to Version *v1.1*
--  Corrected taxonomy for 8 entries of Cryptococcus with a wrong _subdivision__ assignment
+-  Corrected taxonomy for 8 entries of Cryptococcus with a wrong _subdivision__ assignment.

 ## Updates 19.04.2023
 - Updated to Version *v1.0*
 ## Updates 23.02.2023